-(UPDATED September 11, 2017) Imperial crews are in the process of cleaning up a release of steam and fluids from a well site at its Cold Lake in-situ operations in northeast Alberta.
-Vacuum trucks and other equipment are on site and barriers have been put in place to ensure containment.
+(UPDATED September 25, 2017) Imperial crews have completed cleanup of a release of steam and fluids from a well site at its Cold Lake in-situ operations in northeast Alberta.

 The fluid is a mixture of heavy oil and produced water.
 It is estimated that 250m3 of fluid was released, approximately 10 percent of which was heavy oil.
-To date, just over 50 percent of the recoverable fluids have been recovered.
+All of the recoverable fluids have been recovered.

 The Alberta Energy Regulator was immediately notified and has visited the site.
 Alberta Environment and Parks has also been informed.

-Wildlife deterrents, including noise cannons and monitors, are being used at the site to keep animals and birds away until recovery efforts are complete.
+Wildlife deterrents, including noise cannons and monitors, were used at the site to keep animals and birds away until recovery efforts were complete.
 There are no reports of affected wildlife.

 After more than a century, Imperial continues to be an industry leader in applying technology and innovation to responsibly develop Canada's energy resources.
 As Canada's largest petroleum refiner, a major producer of crude oil and natural gas, a key petrochemical producer and a leading fuels marketer from coast to coast, our company remains committed to high standards across all areas of our business.